SuperNOVAS v1.3

 ◆ novas_planet_provider_hp

-typedef short(* novas_planet_provider_hp) (const double jd_tdb[2], enum novas_planet body, enum novas_origin origin, double *position, double *velocity)
+typedef short(* novas_planet_provider_hp) (const double jd_tdb[2], enum novas_planet body, enum novas_origin origin, double *restrict position, double *restrict velocity)

 Provides the position and velocity of major planets (as well as the Sun, Moon, Solar-system Barycenter, and other barycenters).
 This version provides positions and velocities at high precision (see NOVAS_FULL_PRECISION).